Rotem Sela: Personal life

-In 2010 she married Israeli businessman Ariel Rotter, with whom she has three children.
+In 2010. she married Israeli businessman Ariel Rotter, with whom she has three children.

-Sela became a vegetarian in 2007 and then began to approach veganism as well.
+Sela became a vegetarian in 2007, and then began to take on veganism as well.
 In an interview with the Pnai Plus newspaper in November 2015, she defined herself as "90% vegan".
 In 2014, she participated in a broadcast by the Vegan Friendly organization, which opposes the harm to cows in the dairy industry and calls for avoiding the consumption of dairy products.

-In March 2019, Sela criticized Israel's Ministry of Culture and Sport, Mrs. Miri Regev, due to the latter's reaction to the Arab political parties at the Knesset of Israel.
-Sela subsequently shared her political views online and where she condemns Israeli Prime Minister Benjamin Netanyahu's actions, and then Netanyahu responded directly back to Sela's post and brought to her attention the Basic Law: Israel as the Nation-State of the Jewish People.
+In March 2019, Sela criticized Israel's Ministry of Culture and Sport, Mrs. Miri Regev, due to Regev's reaction to the Arab political parties at the Knesset of Israel.
+Sela subsequently shared her political views online, where she also criticized Israeli Prime Minister Benjamin Netanyahu; Netanyahu responded directly back to Sela's post, and brought to her attention the Basic Law: Israel as the Nation-State of the Jewish People.
 Sela was publicly supported at the time by several local figures, including her fellow Israeli actress Gal Gadot, model Shlomit Malka, and Arab-Israeli newscaster Lucy Aharish.

 Sela has supported LGBT rights, telling ynet in 2015 that "I would give Nora Grinberg a torch, she's among the first [openly] transgender people in Israel, and it's very important that gays, lesbians and transgenders get a stage."
-And when asked whether the #MeToo movement had become too extreme she replied that "The situation before the #MeToo movement was extreme, this world in which men allowed themselves to talk and behave to women in an uninhibited way.
+And when asked whether the #MeToo movement had become too extreme, she replied, "The situation before the #MeToo movement was extreme, this world in which men allowed themselves to talk and behave to women in an uninhibited way.
 The campaign is very important, and even if at the moment it feels to some people too extreme, it is okay and eventually the middle will be found."